Damarus999/botframework-solutions/docs/_docs/reference/skills/bestpractices.md

 Use dialog options to transfer data among dialogs.
 Read [Create advanced conversation flow using branches and loops](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-dialog-manage-complex-conversation-flow?view=azure-bot-service-4.0&tabs=csharp) to learn more about dialog management.

 ## Skill switching in a Virtual Assistant
-A commonly asked scenario is how to enable A Virtual Assistant to appropriately switch Skills if a user's utterances require it, like in the following example:
+A commonly asked scenario is how to enable a Virtual Assistant to appropriately switch Skills if a user's utterances require it, like in the following example:
 ```
 - User: What meetings do I have today?